spyder-ide/spyder-docs/doc/panes/editor.rst

 The Editor features a file switcher, which enables you to navigate and switch between multiple open files.
 The file switcher is helpful for locating any file when there are several files opened.
 It can be accessed from the :menuselection:`File --> File Switcher` menu or :kbd:`Ctrl-P` and includes a search function.
-You can type in any part of an open file's name and -if exists- it can be switched to by pressing Enter.
+You can type in any part of an open file's name and -if exists- it can be switched to by pressing :kbd:`Enter`.

 .. image:: /images/editor/editor-file-switcher.png
    :alt: Spyder's Editor pane, showing the file switcher